sxs-collaboration/spectre/docs/Tutorials/Visualization.md

 ### Visualizing and Extracting Dat Files

 Global quantities such as error norms are stored in `h5::Dat` subfiles in the reduction/global HDF5 file.
-A python script named `PlotDatFile` in the `bin` directory (copied from `Visualization/Python`) can be used to plot quantities from Dat files and to extract them into space-separated text files.
+The command-line endpoint `spectre plot-dat` can be used to plot quantities, and `spectre extract-dat` can be used to extract them into space-separated text files.
 These text files can then be read with other plotting programs or viewed in an editor.

 ### Reproducibility of Results